Family Medicine - Boone

 Dear Student Colleague,

 Thank you for your interest in the MAHEC Boone Rural Family Medicine Residency Program!
-We are slated to recruit our first class for July 2020.
+We are slated to recruit our second class for July 2021.
 The program is built to support the next generation of rural physicians.
 Recognizing ongoing needs, we are committed to developing family physicians with the heart to serve the entire family and lead healthcare transformation.